Ashtanga Yoga—Accountability, Acceptance and Action in the Arena of Sexual Appropriateness and Hands-On Assists by Kino MacGregor

 Men have been touching me in an inappropriate manner since I was 10 years old, maybe younger.
 The earliest incident I can remember is when my guitar teacher allowed his hand to graze over my pre-pubescent breasts as he passed the guitar over to me.
 I didn’t say anything because I was flattered by the attention of both my teacher and an older man.
 I remember my body flushing hot and feeling embarrassed and I instinctively “knew” I shouldn’t say anything.
 I don’t know why but, perhaps because some other young girls did say something, one day I arrived to find that my music lessons would be taught by a new teacher.
 This new teacher was younger, less flashy and more technical.
 And, most importantly, he never touched me in an inappropriate manner.
 While I did not pursue a career in music, my second guitar teacher established a clear boundary that allowed me to explore my musical interests in a free space.

-When I read the stories about what women have experienced at the hands of my cherished teacher, Guruji, I feel a cognitive dissonance that astounds me.
-Could my angel of a teacher have played a role to others similar to what my first guitar teacher was to me?
+When I read the stories about what women have experienced at the hands of my cherished teacher, K. Pattabhi Jois, at first I felt a cognitive dissonance that astounded me.
+The question that I could not grapple with was whether my angel of a teacher could have played a role to others similar to what that first guitar teacher and the yoga who assaulted me was to me?
 It breaks my heart.
 Speaking as a victim of many degrees of sexual assault myself, my emphasis is on the victim first and foremost.
-I will not refute the charges brought up against Guruji, nor will I not make any excuses for his past behavior or defend him.
+While I cannot personally verify their stories, I will not make any excuses for his past behavior or defend him.
 I will simply say, I’m so sorry you were hurt.
+And I will commit myself to creating a safe space in the yoga community at large to prevent sexual abuse, sexual assault, manipulation, exploitation, sexual misconduct or other actions that harm students.

-No one can judge the experience from the outside.
-What is ok for one person may violate another.
+One thing that has become abundantly clear for me is that I am not qualified to adjudicate this matter.
+In a recent case involving a allegations of sexual misconduct by a senior Iyengar teacher, an independent investigator was hired.
+I respect that process immensely because if there is one thing that I can say definitively it’s that I am biased by my positive experience with the Ashtanga Yoga method.
+Similarly, while no one can judge the experience from the outside, there are certain standards that I believe we as a yoga community can set up.
 Victims themselves may fall into the psychological trap of making excuses for their abuser.
-I certainly did.
-If you experienced a boundary being crossed, then a boundary was crossed.
+I certainly did (you can read my #metoo blog for more on that).
+One thing that I am clear about is that the story that is hardest to tell is the victim’s.
+When you experienced a boundary being crossed, then a boundary was crossed.
 If someone touched you in an unwanted way, you feel it and register it and will never forget it.
-I do not doubt that numerous women were touched in ways that violated their boundaries by my teacher, Sri K. Pattabhi Jois.
-Not only am I truly sorry for what you experienced, but I am eternally grateful to you.
-Perhaps it is because you spoke out and made your claims known that when I went to practice with my teacher I did not experience the inappropriate touching in assists that you experienced.
-Perhaps because you voiced your concerns the culture of Ashtanga Yoga in Mysore under the helm of R. Sharath Jois today is totally devoid of the types of questionable assists some have experienced or witnessed in the past.
+After the sheer number of women who come froward, I do not doubt KPJ touched them in ways that violated their boundaries.
+Not only am I truly sorry for what you experienced, but I am eternally grateful to each and every woman that has come forward.
+First, perhaps it is because you spoke out and made your claims known that when I went to practice with my teacher I did not experience the inappropriate touching in assists that you experienced.
+Perhaps because you voiced your concerns, the culture of Ashtanga Yoga in Mysore under the helm of R. Sharath Jois today is totally devoid of the types of questionable assists some have experienced or witnessed in the past.
 While I know that this does not erase your pain or trauma, I hope that it will ameliorate it somewhat and give at least some meaning to all you have been through.
+Second, your sharing has sparked a much needed debate and discussion about this shadow.
+It is now up to the Ashtanga community to grow together and uphold yogic values.

-As an example of the harrowing process it took to confront Guruji and the resulting changes I include this blog written by childhood sex slave survivor Anneke Lucas:
+As an example of the harrowing process it took to confront KPJ and the resulting changes I include this blog written by childhood sex slave survivor Anneke Lucas:

 As a rape victim it is important for me to be both sensitive and clear.
 There are degrees of sexual assault.
-Without lessening the deleterious effects of the violation of unwanted groping or sexual touching, I think it speaks for itself to let that stand in contrast next to rape.
-I say this not to mitigate the impact of claims brought up against Guruji, but to clarify exactly what claims are being made.
+Without mincing words, what KPJ stands accused of is both groping, “dry-humping” and digital penetration.
+Without lessening the deleterious effects of this violation, it must be said that we are not discussing rape.
+I say this not to mitigate the impact of claims brought up against KPJ, but to clarify exactly what claims are being made.
 For those unfamiliar with the term “sexual assault”, I believe it deserves a little clarification.
 RAINN (Rape, Abuse & Incest National Network) indicates that the term “sexual assault refers to sexual contact or behavior that occurs without explicit consent of the victim.
 Some forms of sexual assault include:

 •Fondling or unwanted sexual touching